 Falmouth Bay in Autumn

 Autumn is a very exciting time as a huge variety can show up on the tour.
 Basking sharks and sunfish are still in the area, it is possible to see any of our eight species of cetacean (whales and dolphins) and our pelagic seabirds are at their highest numbers.

-There are eight species of whales and dolphins which can be seen on our boat.
-From the small harbour porpoise up to the huge fin whale, and everything in-between: white-beaked dolphin; common dolphin; bottlenose dolphin; Risso’s dolphin; pilot whale and minke whale.
+There are eight species of whales and dolphins that can be seen on our boat.
+From the small harbour porpoise up to the huge fin whale, and everything in between: white-beaked dolphin; common dolphin; bottlenose dolphin; Risso’s dolphin; pilot whale, and minke whale.
 Being a part of the big blue sea, there are no physical boundaries and rarities have shown up in our area of operation as well, including striped dolphin.

 Pelagic seabirds are at their very best in the autumn.
 A whole host of shearwater, petrel and skua species can turn up, especially after a storm!
 These include Cory’s, great, Balearic, sooty and Manx shearwaters; European, Wilson’s and Leach’s petrels can all turn up.
 A number of gulls and skuas (Arctic, great, pomarine) can also be seen as well as our resident birds like fulmar.
 Other migratory birds are on the move including waders which can be seen in the estuary and along the shoreline.
 Wading birds include black tailed godwits, sanderlings and purple sandpiper.

 Ospreys also stop off in the Fal estuary on their journey south and we run specific trips to view these and other birds and wildlife in the estuary.